 - Faculty of Pop Health Sciences

-Abi obtained a First Class BSc (hons) in 2002, then a PhD in Developmental Medicine from the University of Glasgow in 2008.
-She joined the UCL Health Behaviour Research Centre in 2009 as a postdoctoral researcher, then began a lectureship in 2015.
+Abi obtained a first class BSc (hons) in Physiology in 2002, then a PhD in Developmental Medicine in 2009, both from the University of Glasgow.
+She joined the UCL Health Behaviour Research Centre in 2009 as a postdoctoral researcher, then senior researcher, and began a lectureship in 2015.
 Abi is also an active member of the National Cancer Research Institute Lifestyle and Behaviour Change Clinical Studies Group.

-Abi has a background in physiology and exercise science, with specific interests in physical activity for the prevention and treatment of chronic disease, with particular focus on cancer.
-She currently leads a programme of Cancer Research UK funded work with cancer survivors, including the ASCOT trial of a habit-based lifestyle intervention for breast, prostate and colorectal cancer patients, ‘MASCOT’ examining lifestyle in patients with multiple myeloma, and health behaviour change for teenage and young adults cancer survivors.
-She is one of the lead researchers on the Gemini twin birth cohort, with a particular interest in the genetic and environmental aetiology of physical activity, sedentary time and sleep.
-Additionally she is involved in a stream of work in collaboration with built environment researchers at the UCL Bartlett, examining how the built environment influences physical activity.
+Abi has a background in physiology and exercise science, with specific research interest in physical activity for the prevention and treatment of chronic disease, with particular focus on cancer.
+She currently leads a programme of Cancer Research UK funded work with cancer survivors, including the ASCOT trial of a habit-based lifestyle intervention for breast, prostate and colorectal cancer patients, ‘MASCOT’ in patients with multiple myeloma, and health behaviour change for teenage and young adults cancer survivors.
+She is one of the senior researchers on the Gemini twin birth cohort, with a particular interest in the genetic and environmental aetiology of physical activity, sedentary time and sleep.
+Additionally she is involved in a stream of work in collaboration with researchers at the UCL Bartlett, examining how spatial design influences physical activity.
 Abi is involved in a collaborative programme of research examining the feasibility of using existing exercise services for cancer patients, and a novel programme of work exploring the use of novel technologies (like immersive virtual reality) for physical activity promotion.